-Periodic signals: As shown in Table 3.3 there are four variants of the $\mathcal{F}T$ that depend on the symmetry in time and frequency.
+Periodic signals: In addition to these two basic types of time-frequency transforms, there are several variants that depend on the symmetry in time and frequency.
 For example, when the time signal is sampled (discrete in time), the frequency response becomes periodic, leading to the DTFT.
 When a time response is periodic, the frequency response is sampled (discrete in frequency), leading to the FS.
-These two symmetries may be simply characterized only as periodic in time \Rightarrow discrete in frequency and periodic in frequency \Rightarrow discrete in time.
+These two symmetries may be simply characterized as periodic in time $\Rightarrow$ discrete in frequency and periodic in frequency $\Rightarrow$ discrete in time.
 When a function is discrete in both time and frequency, it is necessarily periodic in time and frequency, leading to the DFT.
 The DFT is typically computed with an algorithm called the FFT, which can dramatically speed up the calculation when the data are a power of 2 in length.